Yvitex/Obsidian_Notes/Computer Science/Machine Learning/Advanced Data Analysis Histogram.md

 ![[Pasted image 20220605154157.png]]

 ## How can we create a meaningful Histogram for RAD?
-In the Boston information in [[First Step of Data Exploration]].
+In the Boston information in [[Data Exploration]].
 We can prin out data description using this code
 ```
 from sklearn.datasets import load_boston